 - Use your high beams whenever there are no oncoming vehicles.
-High beams let you see twice as far as low beams. - Dim your high beams whenever you come within about a one-block distance of an oncoming vehicle.
-If a vehicle comes toward you with their high beams on, flash your headlights once quickly.
-If the driver fails to dim their lights, look toward the right side of the road to keep from being blinded by their headlights.
+High beams let you see twice as far as low beams. - Dim your high beams whenever you come within about a oneblock distance of an oncoming vehicle.
+If a vehicle comes toward you with their high beams on and the driver fails to dim their lights, look toward the right side of the road to keep from being blinded by their headlights.
 Do not try to "get back" at the other driver by keeping your bright lights on.
-If you do both of you may be keeping your bright lights on.
-If you do, both of you may be blinded, possibly causing a crash.
+If you do, both of you may be blinded, possibly causing a collision.